 other equally important factors in the operation are overlooked.

-Personnel experienced with handling of wire rope know that conventional wire ropes will twist
+Personnel experienced with handling of wire rope know that conventional wire ropes will

-distortion of the wire rope.
+possibly distortion of the wire rope.

-Cabling of the block most frequently occurs as the load in the wire rope is released, and the
+Cabling of the block most frequently occurs as the load in the wire rope is released, and

-beyond one-half of a revolution (180O twisting) of the traveling block.
+block beyond one-half of a revolution (180O twisting) of the traveling block.

 When this condition occurs, the operator shows good judgment in not making additional lifts,